livey/livey.github.io/content/posts/2024-12-fast-lio/index.md

     appendFilePath: false
 ---

-In this document, we complement some detailed derivatives in \[2].
+In this document, we provide detailed derivations complementing those presented in \[2].

 # Details of the derivation